-With almost year-round sunshine, some of the world’s prettiest beaches, world-class shopping and dining, and a never-ending list of recreational and entertainment opportunities, it’s no wonder California is such as sought-after state to settle down in.
+With almost year-round sunshine, some of the world’s prettiest beaches, world-class shopping and dining, and a never-ending list of recreational and entertainment opportunities, it’s no wonder California is such as sought-after state for retirees.
 And while it’s true that the most expensive cities in the country call California home, there are still many surprisingly affordable areas for homebuyers.

 If you’re looking to settle down in California but you want a home that fits a tighter budget, be sure to check out the following areas with active adult communities that won’t break the bank.